owen-totem-space/1.Markdown/01-Projects/Desmond-Foldback-Monitors.md

 ## Task List

-- [ ] Use one Driver for cloud connection, piggy back behaviour of other monitor
+- [x] Use one Driver for cloud connection, piggy back behaviour of other monitor with IR port
+- [x] Add devices to program
 - [ ] Solder rs232 cable to run to opposite monitor
 - [ ] Install cable, cable tie to Cat6 signal cable.